 Blue Collar Street Food

-Stalls rotate regularly but Berkshire-based Peru Sabor are a constant.
+Stalls rotate regularly but Berkshire-based Peru Sabor are a regular.
 They’re frequently turning up the flames on the chargrill for Peruvian ox heart anticucho or chicken in mojo picon.
-Elsewhere there’s been Spanish paella, chilli dogs, pie and mash and burgers.
-Don’t miss the souvlaki from John the Greek though, it’s full of tender and delicate mountain tea-smoked chicken and crunchy chips.
+Elsewhere there’s Fink Street Food for excellent Lebanese-inspired wraps, jerk chicken, bao, Thai food, burgers, loaded chips and more.
+Pull up a blue chair and dig in.

 Reading Farmer’s Market